Prior Learning Assessment

-In addition to college credit earned at accredited postsecondary institutions, the following are eligible for evaluation toward academic credit through Colorado Technical University:
+In addition to credit earned at accredited postsecondary institutions, the following options are eligible for evaluation toward academic credit through CTU:

 - Military Credit for training or Military Occupational Specialty

-Once you are accepted for admission to the University, you may consult with a Prior Learning Assessment Specialist to learn more about advanced standing requirements and to seek degree planning assistance.
-However, it should be noted that official transcripts and formal documents are required before evaluation of transfer credit can occur, and the source of credit must meet the established transfer credit criteria.
+You may consult with a Prior Learning Assessment evaluator to learn more about advanced standing requirements and to seek degree planning assistance at any phase of the student lifecycle.
+Official transcripts and formal documents are required before evaluation of transfer credit can occur.
+CTU will provide unofficial evaluations based on unofficial transcripts, however, the evaluation cannot become official until we verify that your documents meet the established transfer credit criteria.

 Earning Credit Through Standardized Assessments

-You may be able to earn credit through standardized assessments.
+You may be able to earn credit by demonstrating knowledge competency through standardized assessments.
 Here are the three most common assessments available:

 Advanced Placement Examinations

 Advanced Placement (AP) Examinations provide you with the opportunity to complete college-level coursework while in high school and to gain valuable skills and study habits for college.
-If you achieve a qualifying score of a 3 or higher on the respective AP Examination, proficiency credit is awarded according to ACE recommendations for the respective lower level course requirements.
+If you achieve a qualifying score of a 3 or higher on the respective AP Examination, proficiency credit is awarded according to American Council of Education (ACE) recommendations for the respective lower level course requirements.
 You must submit a copy of an official AP score report to be evaluated for this proficiency credit award.